NET WORTH: Unknown

 SOURCE OF WEALTH: Stratus Computer, Sigma + Partners; Venture Capitalist

 FUNDING AREAS: Education, Health & Science Research, Arts & Culture, Boston Community

-OVERVIEW: Gardner Hendrie and his wife Karen Johansen move their philanthropy through the Fannie Cox Foundation, which was established in the 1990s.
-Despite this, this vehicle flies well under the radar, with a minimal web presence.
+OVERVIEW: Gardner Hendrie and his wife Karen Johansen make their grantmaking through the Fannie Cox Foundation, which was established in the 1990s.
+Despite this, this funder keeps a low profile and has a minimal web presence.
 Hendrie has bankrolled a science teaching prize at his alma mater Harvard, and supported science programming at his Pennsylvania high school, Friends Central School.
 The couple also initiated a global health fund at Massachusetts General Hospital.
 Other areas of interest include arts and culture and the environment.
-The couple's philanthropy sticks close to the Boston area.
+The couple's philanthropy prioritizes the Boston area.

 BACKGROUND: Gardner C. Hendrie received his bachelor's degree in physics from Harvard University and his M.S. from University of Pennsylvania.
 Hendrie worked at Computer Control Company, later acquired by Honeywell, where he was responsible for the conception and design of the world's first 16-bit minicomputer.
 In 1980, Hendrie was one of the three founders of Stratus Computer.
 Hendrie later joined Sigma + Partners, where he currently serves as Special Limited Partner based out of Boston.